Leveraging Symmetry in RL-based Legged Locomotion Control: Experiments

 \textbf{Stand Turning:} This agile bipedal locomotion task, adapted from~\cite{li2023learning}, requires a quadrupedal robot to stand up on two feet and follow input commands, consisting of the desired linear velocity and the robot's desired heading, while the tracking errors are used as task rewards.

-\textbf{Slope Walking:} This bipedal locomotion task pushes the limit of agility by requiring a quadruped to stand up and traverse an inclined flat surface on two feet.
-The training process is guided using a terrain curriculum with a maximum slope of $11.3^\circ$.
+\textbf{Slope Walking:} This bipedal locomotion task pushes the limit of agility by requiring a quadruped to traverse an inclined flat surface on two feet.Training involves a terrain curriculum with a maximum slope of $11.3^\circ$.